zuiko21/minimOS/architecture.md

 firmware I/O to work thru it.
 These won't be as reliable as the built-in devices in heavily crashed environments, but it's better than nothing. *The concept of separate **firmware drivers** has been considered*, but deemed too complicated.

+### The LOWRAM option

+With an eye into **microcontrolers**, *minimOS* should be able to run on the most humble devices.
+Most interestingly, application (source) code for these devices should run **unmodified** on suitable bigger machines, for ease of development.
+With the inspiration coming from an *exposure time meter* project (using a 650**3** and an otherwise nearly-useless 6810 IC (**128-byte SRAM**), plus also from the attractive **6301/6303** Hitachi MCUs, it is reasonable to design a *reduced feature set* with particularly **low RAM usage**.

+Initially devised as a *separate fork*, 0.5.x version gave birth to the `LOWRAM` version.
+In order to reduce RAM usage, this option produces the following changes:

+- Non-patchable kernel calls
+- Reduced number of available drivers
+- No multitasking option
+- No windowing system option
+- No filesystem

+Newer options are due for 0.6, like replacing generic calls with direct JSRs, and many more *(to be completed)*

 ### Device Drivers (0.6 version)